-Is it time to trade in your old aggregator?
+Is it time to trade in your old broking group?

 Introducing Purple Circle Financial Services,

-Let’s face it, a lot of aggregators have very high mileage on their clocks.
+Let’s face it, a lot of broking groups have very high mileage on their clocks.

 Their engines are out-dated legacy models using too much fuel and under-powered by today’s standards.

 Despite this their many owners over the years squeezed as much out of them as they possibly could, before passing them on like an unwanted gift to the next owner.

 The paintwork is chipped and their tyres have no tread.
 But still, they keep on going…